ammarik/Plasmoid_Twitter_client/README.md

 `-t` - Prevents compiling Twitcurl lib.
 (Twitcurl lib is installed as a shared lib, after first run without this option.)

+## Getting started
+There are two options:
+### 1) You have installed the deb
+- Add plasmoid to desktop.
+- Click on the window of the client right mouse button and choose the settings.
+- Click on "Generate PIN" and get pin using a web browser.
+- Insert PIN, click on "Login" and thats it.
+- Close the settings window.
+- (Optionally you can change API credentials... see option 2.)

+### 2) You have compiled the client from source code
+- First you have to register the client at https://apps.twitter.com/.
+- Click on the window of the client right mouse button and choose the settings.
+- Insert Consumer Key(API Key) and Consumer secret(API Secret).
+Click "Set API credentials"
+- Click on "Generate PIN" and get pin using a web browser.
+- Insert PIN, click on "Login" and thats it.
+- Close the settings window.

 ## Libs
 Client uses folowing libs(that are not my work!):
 - Twitcurl - https://github.com/swatkat/twitcurl - in folder: `./plugin/Twitter/libtwitcurl/*`